|Re: 2009 Mac Pro High CPU Core Temperatures w/OS X audio playback (or FW I/O)|

 I'm surprised I haven't seen any press on this yet.
 This has been a major topic on the Apple Discussion forums.

 Just playing a song in iTunes can raise core temperatures 20+ degrees.
 In my case I've seen temps rise into the high 80c's, and in hot weather, the the low 90's.
 Hardware Monitor reports 95C as the shutdown point.
-(FYI - See several posts below from the Author of Temperature Monitor with answers to questions on TM's reporting/explanations of methods used/info from Intel's docs on the CPU, etc.-Mike) In this tortured link, you'll see two Macs that have been disabled apparently because of this.
-And don't think this is the only link of it's kind there, they started when the 09s came out. (ref: Apple forum thread Temperature Rises with audio)
+(FYI - See several posts below from the Author of Temperature Monitor with answers to questions on TM's reporting/explanations of methods used/info from Intel's docs on the CPU, etc.-M) In this tortured link, you'll see two Macs that have been disabled apparently because of this.
+And don't think this is the only link of it's kind there, they started when the 09s came out. (ref: Apple forum thread Temperature Rises with audio - thread no longer online.)

 All in all an odd situation, and one I personally find troubling given my history of three G5s.
 And Apple isn't going to address or acknowledge it until it gets some press.